ethanwicker/isl/2021-02-01-scikit-learn-columntransformer-pipeline.md

 Below, I'll make use of the `ColumnTransformer` estimator to encode two categorical fields via scikit-learn's `OneHotEncoder`.
 Because scikit-learn machine learning models require their input to be two-dimensional numerical arrays, an encoding preprocessing step is required.

-I'll also use `SimpleImputer` estimator to preform some preprocessing of numerical fields.
-Lastly, I'll perform a ridge regression and wrap all of these steps into a reusable and convenient `Pipeline`.
+I'll also use the `SimpleImputer` and `StandardScaler` estimators to preform some preprocessing of numerical fields.
+Lastly, I'll perform a regularized logistic regression and wrap all of these steps into a reusable and convenient `Pipeline`.

 For example purposes further along in this post, I'll take the last 10 rows of `titanic` as a test dataset, and allocate the remaining rows as my training data.